* Please click here to read our payment terms

 - Maximum group size is 10.
 Please contact us if your group is larger than 10 people.

-- The listed "Price per person ~ single" relates to having your own room for the tour.
-If you are a single traveller please note the minimum group size is 2, so you need to contact us prior to booking to ensure others have already booked on your preferred travel date.
+- The listed "Price per person ~ single room" relates to having your own room for the tour (with a minimum of 2 people on the tour).
+If you are a single traveller, please contact us for a single traveller price.